emissary-ingress/emissary/reference/rate-limits.md

       - default
 ```

-This will annotate every request with the string `default`, creating a key for a rate limiting service to rate limit based off.
+This will annotate every request with the string `default`, creating a key for a rate limiting service based off of the appropriate rate limit.

 ## The `rate_limits` attribute